AdamWilsonLabEDU/SpatialDataScience/docs/presentations/day_08_spatial.md

 ---

 `sp` and `sf` are _not_ only formats for spatial objects.
 Other spatial packages may use their own class definitions for spatial data (for example `spatstat`).
-Usuallly you can find functions that convert `sp` and increasingly `sf` objects to and from these formats.
+Usually you can find functions that convert `sp` and increasingly `sf` objects to and from these formats.

----
+## Converting formats

 ```r